marqo-ai/marqo/examples/MultiModalSearch/article.md

   <img src="assets/shirt2.gif"/>
 </p>
 <p align="center">
-    <em>An example of multi-modal search using negation to avoid certain concepts - `buttons` in this case.</em>
+    <em>An example of multimodal search using negation to avoid certain concepts - `buttons` in this case.</em>
 </p>